scipy/scipy/doc/source/tutorial/stats/sampling_hinv.rst

     (3000, 522)

 The u-error can be estimated by calling the `u_error` method.
 It runs a small Monte-Carlo simulation to estimate the u-error.
-By default, 100000 samples are used.
-To change this, you can pass the number of samples as an argument:
+By default, 100,000 samples are used.
+This can be changed by passing the `sample_size` argument:

-    >>> rng1 = NumericalInverseHermite(dist, u_resolution=1.e-10)
+    >>> rng1 = NumericalInverseHermite(dist, u_resolution=1e-10)
     >>> rng1.u_error(sample_size=1000000)  # uses one million samples
     UError(max_error=9.53167544892608e-11, mean_absolute_error=2.2450136432146864e-11)